 Each school will elect a tenured Professor as its representative(s) to the University Promotion and Tenure Review Committee.
 If a school does not have enough tenured Professors to elect the requisite number of representatives, the dean, in consultation with the Provost, will appoint representative(s) from the larger university community as needed to equal the specified number.
 Representatives to the University committee serve for three years.
-Members may serve multiple terms with a break of at least one year in committee service.
+Members may serve additional terms after a break in committee service.
 University committee members may serve on department or college/school committees during the same academic year, unless the college or school chooses to prohibit this in its own by-laws.